pagopa-archive/io-infrastructure-live/utils/README.md

+# IO utility scripts

+The document describes how to use the bash utility scripts in this folder.

 ## Prerequisites

 The following prerequisites should be satisfied in order to use the scripts.

-### Install the Azure CLI utility

-The Azure CLI utility (az) is extensively used by all scripts of the repository.
+* **Install the Azure CLI utility**: the Azure CLI utility (az) is extensively used by all scripts of the repository.
 To install the az tool follow [this guide](https://docs.microsoft.com/it-it/cli/azure/install-azure-cli?view=azure-cli-latest).

-### Log into Azure

-Before being able to run the scripts you should access Azure through the CLI tool.
+* **Log into Azure**: Before being able to run the scripts you should access Azure through the CLI tool.

 ```shell
 az login